-Carrie serves on the Board of Directors of Glass Art Kalamazoo, a nonprofit that works with schools, businesses, and other nonprofits to educate the community in the glass arts.
+Carrie is a former member of the Board of Directors of Glass Art Kalamazoo, a nonprofit that works with schools, businesses, and other nonprofits to educate the community in the glass arts.
 When Carrie is not practicing law, she enjoys spending time with her family, participating in sports, traveling, and photography.

 - Western Michigan University Thomas M. Cooley Law School, J.D., magna cum laude